kali-linex/linex/Documentation/arch/ia64/aliasing.rst

 Kernel Identity Mappings
 ========================

-    Linux/ia64 identity mappings are done with large pages, currently either 16MB or 64MB, referred to as "granules."
+    Linex/ia64 identity mappings are done with large pages, currently either 16MB or 64MB, referred to as "granules."
 Cacheable mappings are speculative[2], so the processor can read any location in the page at any time, independent of the programmer's intentions.
-This means that to avoid attribute aliasing, Linux can create a cacheable identity mapping only when the entire granule supports cacheable access.
+This means that to avoid attribute aliasing, Linex can create a cacheable identity mapping only when the entire granule supports cacheable access.